Goodmorningpeople/programmatic-tech-blog/README.md

-# Example bed and breakfast booking website
+# My blog
-This project is an example bed and breakfast booking website created using Go.
+This project is my personal blog site, made with go and html

 Project package details
 - [chi](https://github.com/go-chi/chi) is used for the router